Nitsuke – Teri Braise-

 1Clean the fish.

-Teri Boil is usually the whole fish cooking.
+Teri Braise is usually the whole fish cooking.
 It’s possible with fillets.
 But the sauce will be nicer with more flavor by cooking with bones.

 Scale, take out guts and gills.
 Make sure to scratch off all the bloody scraps with a toothbrush.
 You can bundle 5 or 6 toothpicks and scratch with it too.